Sustainability

 We also benchmark our companies’ sustainability positioning and performance vs leading peers to find improvement areas.
 When we develop and advance value-creation plans for our companies, sustainability is a core part of our value-creation toolkit, alongside improvements to operations, corporate strategy, organizational structure and financial management.
 For these reasons, our sustainability analysis and value-creation work is led by our investment case teams, not a separate team or outsourced function.

-Our work to advance sustainability-linked value-creation at companies led us to identify two critical issues that can hamper sustainability progress at companies.
-Too often, important goals extend years or decades beyond the horizon of management teams in place today (such as “Net Zero by 2040”).
+Our work to advance sustainability-linked value-creation at companies led us to identify two critical issues that can hamper sustainability progress.
+First, important goals often extend years or decades beyond the horizon of management teams in place today (such as “Net Zero by 2040”).
 Yet the companies will not achieve these long-term goals without making near-term progress.
-Secondly, it is clear to us that many management teams do not believe that improvements in certain sustainability factors will have an impact on corporate financial performance during their tenures.
+Second, many management teams do not believe that improvements in certain sustainability factors will have an impact on corporate financial performance during their tenures.

-In Europe shareholders have significant governance rights over pay plans, and we made clear to our companies that we would use these to enforce this policy.
+In Europe, shareholders have significant governance rights over pay plans, and we made clear to our companies that would not hesitate to use these rights to advance this approach.[1]
 This was a novel policy at the time, and we have engaged widely to advance it more broadly.
-Since then, a number of other managers have adopted a similar approach, and in some markets, such as the UK, more than 50% of companies now have sustainability metrics in their executive incentive plans.
+Since then, a number of other managers have adopted a similar approach, and in some markets, such as the UK, the clear majority of companies now have sustainability metrics in their executive incentive plans.

 Improving the sustainability of European companies is bigger than Cevian.
-Therefore, although Cevian’s portfolio companies have essentially complied with our approach, our work isn’t done.
 There are many companies in Europe that have adopted metrics, but where the metrics are not good enough in terms of measurability or transparency.
 We continue to work to address this.

 Cevian is a signatory of the UN Principles of Responsible Investment.
 Our approach to responsible investment is described here.
 To-date, Cevian has invested only in companies or headquartered in Europe.
 It cannot be excluded that, at some point in time, it invests in a company in another geography.